20 May 2011

 The rest of the BBC’s coverage is without exception the Empire’s view of events, there is not a single article on the BBC’s Website that questions Operation Odyssey Dawn and the reasons for the invasion.
 Just as with Nato and its governments, it is an a priori assumption made by the BBC that every act of the Empire is done for humanitarian reasons or at the very least, the right reasons.
 There is simply no reason to entertain any alternative to the BBC’s reality and to question it invites disdain and dismissal with a healthy dollop of sarcastic condescension thrown in, itself a sign of weakness when challenged.

-Andrew Marr, the then political editor of the BBC to Media Lens:
+Andrew Marr, the then political editor at the BBC to Media Lens:

 “I’m afraid I think it is just pernicious and anti-journalistic.
 I note that you advertise an organisation called Fairness and Accuracy in Reporting so I guess at least you have a sense of humour.
 But I don’t think I will bother with ‘medialens’ next time, if you don’t mind.”